Cross Species Functional Alignment

 While these results are informative and help to provide essential biological context to the results of the omics experiment, it is difficult to understand all of the enriched terms and what that means for the biology of disease.
 It would be useful to group each of the enriched terms within broader areas of disease biology.
 There are several common molecular endophenotypes that are detected within human Alzheimer’s cohorts across omics data types (transcriptomics, proteomics, and genetics).
 Several of these endophenotypic areas are shown in the figure below (source: Jesse Wiley).

 These endophenotypes describe molecular processes that are dysregulated by or during the disease process.
-Very similar sets of endophenotypes have been cataloged among the targets of therapeutics in clinical trials for AD (see below, Cummings et al, Alzheimer’s disease drug development pipeline: 2023, Alz Dem TRCI.
+Very similar sets of endophenotypes have been identified among the targets of therapeutics in clinical trials for AD (see below, Cummings et al, Alzheimer’s disease drug development pipeline: 2024, Alz Dem TRCI.

-In order to formalize and operationalize these endophenotypic areas, the Emory-Sage-SGC center of the TREAT-AD consortium has developed the Biological Domains of AD.
-In the enumeration of these domains, several criteria were established; the biological domains defined should be:
+In order to formalize and operationalize these endophenotypic areas, the Emory-Sage-SGC-JAX (ESSJ) TREAT-AD center has developed the Biological Domains of AD.
+In the enumeration of these domains, several criteria were established; the defined biological domains should be:

 -